Nifer03/active-directory-detection-response-lab/README.md

-# active-directory-detection-response-lab
+Active Directory Detection & Response Lab (SOAR Integration)

-Simulates a real-world Active Directory detection and response lab using Splunk, Shuffle SOAR, and Slack.
-Built on Vultr cloud, this project shows how to detect successful authentications, send alerts, and automate user account actions in a Windows domain environment.
+This project simulates a real-world enterprise detection and response environment using Windows Server and Linux systems hosted on **Vultr Cloud**.
+The goal is to detect a successful attacker authentication, generate alerts, and automate incident response.

+Platform

+All servers are deployed on Vultr using a mix of Windows Server 2022 and Ubuntu 22.04 instances.

+Lab Architecture

+Server 1: Windows Server 2022 — Domain Controller (example.local)
+Server 2: Ubuntu 22.04 — Splunk + Shuffle SOAR
+Server 3: Windows Server 2022 — Domain-joined test machine
+Attacker: Simulated login activity targeting Server 3
+- Alerting: Slack + Email
+- Automation: Shuffle SOAR disables users in Active Directory (via Server 1)

+Workflow

+1. Attacker performs a successful login to the test server.
+2. Splunk (on Ubuntu) detects the authentication event.
+3. Shuffle triggers:
+   - A Slack alert
+   - An email to the SOC analyst
+   - A playbook to disable the user in Active Directory (if approved)